codyzu/webdev-site/m4/index.md

 One option would be to inspect the current state of the calculator inside the `Button` component (requiring us to pass the state to the children) and adding some logic to update the state as needed. _This would be a poor design, separating the state logic (in the `Button` component) from where it is stored (in the `Calculator` component)._

 A better, more maintainable, design would be to perform the logic inside in the `Calculator` component.
-Fortuneatly, there is another type of React hook that allows us to do just that.
-A "reducer" in react a function that has tow prameters, the current state and an operation to perform on the state: `reducer(state, operation)`.
+Fortunately, there is another type of React hook that allows us to do just that.
+A "reducer" in react a function that has two parameters, the current state and an operation to perform on the state: `reducer(state, operation)`.
 The "reducer" should return the new state.

 However, the calculator logic is more complex than simply storing a single number.
 We will need a more complex state.
 Something like: